 It’s way, way, way too easy to sign up for memberships and subscriptions these days.

-No paper money actually passes through our hands.
 Digital and plastic payments can cause us to forget how much we’re really spending on little stuff here and there.

 For subscriptions, there’s Apple Music, Tidal, Hulu, Netflix… and more.
 (Not going to lie, Apple Music got some of my money.
 Damn you Drake!)